-South Lake Union (SLU) is the fastest-growing neighborhood in America's fastest-growing city.
+This is a 100% ONLINE experience, and we will be discussing South Lake Union (SLU), the fastest-growing neighborhood in America's fastest-growing city.

-However, if Seattle voters had voted slightly differently in the mid-1990s, it would have been a huge city park called the Seattle Commons.
-Despite what it could have become, SLU does have three public spaces: Denny Park, Cascade Park, SLU Park, which we will explore.
+If Seattle voters had voted slightly differently in the mid-1990s, it would have been a huge city park called the Seattle Commons.
+Despite what it could have become, SLU does have three public spaces: Denny Park, Cascade Park, SLU Park, which we will discuss in-depth.

 Hi, I’m Chris, a member of the Atlas Obscura community.